commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

 # 19/04/2017
-* The quest to understand every game packet continues...
+* Extensive research on every game packet in the game.

 # 18/04/2017
 * Game notifications: when a player successfuly level up a card to level 7+, other players in the game get a notification.